ehsanjso/mission-space/README.md

 Considering that we have this 3D view gives us a vast opportunity to integrate more sensor data and visualize the surroundings, on top of just visualizing the spaceship position.

 If I want to wrap up the implemented application in a sentence it would be tesla visualization for mission control.

+## Implementation

+The application is made with react and react three fiber.
+In the App.js we generate the position values for spaceship landing.
+This part can be substituted with the values comming from the HSS program.
+The react three fiber renders the spaceship and the environment.
+As soon as the values get to 40 cm the system shows that the sapceship is landed.